UPPS 07.04.03 - Solicitation on Campus

 UPPS No. 07.04.03

 The purpose of this policy is to set forth Texas State University’s rules and regulations regarding solicitation on both the San Marcos and Round Rock campuses.
-This UPPS also contains the university’s policy regarding charitable raffles on campus.
+This policy and procedure statement also contains the university’s policy regarding charitable raffles on campus.

 In an effort to enhance the overall educational quality of life at Texas State and protect the financial resources of the institution, the university contracts with private vendors to provide services to the students, faculty, and staff.
 By contractual agreement, the university is required to regulate the sale of goods and services that may be in conflict or in competition with either the contracts or vendors.
 Contracted services aim to promote lowered student fees, the provision of funds for facilities renovation, and other activities.

-Any solicitation on the San Marcos Campus must be approved by the dean of Students, or designee, unless listed as an exception below.
+Any solicitation on the San Marcos campus must be approved by the dean of Students, or designee, unless listed as an exception below.
 The designee may include Student Involvement @LBJSC.
-Any solicitation on the Round Rock Campus must be approved by the director of the Round Rock Campus, or designee.
+Any solicitation on the Texas State Round Rock campus must be approved by the Round Rock Student Affairs supervisor, or designee.
+Exceptions include:

-the sale or offer for sale, through vending machines operated by the university or its subcontractors, of any newspaper, magazine, or other publication in an area designated by the dean of Students on the San Marcos Campus and by the director of the Round Rock Campus, or designee;
+the sale or offer for sale, through vending machines operated by the university or its subcontractors, of any newspaper, magazine, or other publication in an area designated by the dean of Students on the San Marcos campus and by the Round Rock Student Affairs supervisor, or designee:

-the dean of Students, or designee, may establish reasonable content-neutral regulations for the distribution of publications on the San Marcos Campus.
-The director of the Round Rock Campus, or designee, may establish reasonable content-neutral regulations for distribution of publications on the Round Rock Campus.
-The regulations will be narrowly tailored to serve a significant university interest, such as the seven significant interests set for in Section 02.02; and
+The dean of Students, or designee, may establish reasonable content-neutral regulations for the distribution of publications on the San Marcos campus.
+The Round Rock Student Affairs supervisor, or designee, may establish reasonable content-neutral regulations for distribution of publications on the Round Rock campus.
+The regulations will be narrowly tailored to serve a significant university interest, such as the seven significant interests set forth in Section 02.02; and

-In order to serve one or more of the significant university interests set forth in Section 02.02, the dean of Students, or designee, may establish a reasonable number of locations for newspaper vending machines and newspaper racks on the San Marcos Campus.
-To serve the same purpose, the dean of Students, or designee, or the director of the Round Rock Campus, or designee, may also establish the number of vending machines or racks at each location.
+In order to serve one or more of the significant university interests set forth in Section 02.02, the dean of Students, or designee, may establish a reasonable number of locations for newspaper vending machines and newspaper racks on the San Marcos campus.
+To serve the same purpose, the dean of Students, or designee, or the Round Rock Student Affairs supervisor, or designee, may also establish the number of vending machines or racks at each location;

 the sale or offer for sale by the university or its subcontractor of food and drink items, souvenirs, tickets, and programs at athletic contests or at any program or event sponsored or authorized by the university.
 Solicitation on campus involving food, beverages, or snacks must be in compliance with the exclusive rights for such sales on campus by the vendors, in accordance with their contracts;